 A quick tip: use the search function (usually CTRL+F) to find the keyword you’re looking for

 Styles for individual web properties and publications may vary.
 A style manual should be produced for each website documenting heads, sub-heads, bulleted lists, captions, and body text formats.
 The one for BCcampus.ca can be found here.

-Tone and voice
+Tone and Voice

-The preferred tone for informal communications – digital media, web content, articles, newsletters, and similar channels – is professional and compelling.
+The preferred tone for informal communications – social media, web content, articles, newsletters, and similar channels – is professional and compelling.
 We do not strive to be the authority on all things educational; rather, we strive to be a conduit to connect our audiences with information, expertise, and advanced approaches they can use to create a more effective educational environment.